 Overall, I shouldn’t have kissed him back, and I probably shouldn’t have enjoyed it that much.

 After it happened, I stumbled away from him.
 I told that we should probably be going home, that the party was dwindling down, that I had said what I wanted to say to him - that at least was true.
 I had wanted to apologise to him for how I had treated him, how I had acted.
 I had, but then I had gone off on a very wild tangent that had included tonsil tennis.

 James was all up for staying, for me coming back to his for a ‘night cap’.
 He had wiggled his eyebrows, held my hands loosely in his, and said all the things that he knew I enjoyed hearing, but I couldn’t.
 Admittedly, there was a twinge, a soft, soaring feeling in my chest that made me feel warm from my toes to my temple - but it was overpowered by an encompassing feeling of guilt that settled in my stomach like lead.

 Ewan rolled over again, his hand grasping for the blanket that was currently wrapped around me in some hope of protection from the outside world and from my inner turmoil.
 I was perched as far away from him as possible, because I was convinced that he could tell my treachery from the way I kissed or touched him.

-When I had tried to sleep, I had been plagued with visions of the kiss happening over and over again, and then suddenly a whole montage of embarrassing moments flashed through my mind, spanning from first year until last week.
+When I had tried to sleep, I had been plagued with visions of the kiss happening over and over again, and then suddenly a whole montage of embarrassing moments flashed through my mind, spanning from first year until last week: embarrassing moments in front of the entire class, missing that key beater shot, persuading boys that I wasn’t ‘like other girls’.
 I lay in the darkness, cringing at my own stupid mistakes.

 I exhaled deeply as Ewan‘s eyes flickered open and shut.
 I don’t why I had done it to him.